Wills & intestacy

 • Aunts and uncles of the half blood (or their descendants)

 If no relatives can be found, the estate passes to the Crown (bona vacantia).
 Unmarried partners, close friends, and stepchildren have no automatic right to inherit under intestacy law, regardless of how long they lived with the deceased.
-For the full rules and an interactive tool to check entitlement, see GOV.UK: who inherits if someone dies without a will .
+For the full breakdown, including the statutory legacy, the cohabiting partner trap, and the different rules in Scotland and Northern Ireland, see our complete guide to the intestacy rules.
+You can also check entitlement with the GOV.UK interactive tool .

 Executor duties: what the role actually involves